-Ep.
-6: Kareem Abdul-Jabbar on Jazz, Fighting Bruce Lee, Growing Up in Harlem, and of course, Basketball
+Kareem Abdul-Jabbar on Jazz, Fighting Bruce Lee, Growing Up in Harlem, and Basketball (Ep.
+6 — Live at Mason)

 Kareem Abdul-Jabbar joins Tyler Cowen for a conversation on segregation, Islam, Harlem vs. LA, Earl Manigault, jazz, fighting Bruce Lee, Kareem’s conservatism, dancing with Thelonious Monk, and why no one today can shoot a skyhook.

 TYLER COWEN: Kareem Abdul-Jabbar is one of America’s leading public intellectuals.
 I would describe him as an offshoot of the Harlem Renaissance, and what he and I share in common is a fascination with the character of Mycroft Holmes, the subject of Kareem’s latest book — and that of course, is Sherlock Holmes’s brother.

 We’re going to start with some questions.
 I’d like to turn to the topic of segregation.
 What I find interesting is that according to some metrics, in this country, racial segregation has become worse rather than better.

 Just a simple example — in 1988, 43 percent of black students were in majority-white schools.
 Today, that’s gone down to 23 percent.
 Now we have an African-American president.
 In some ways, the country seems less prejudiced.
 How has this happened?
 What has gone wrong?

 KAREEM ABDUL-JABBAR: My opinion on that is the fact that the Voting Rights Act and the Civil Rights Act led to other acts that tried as hard as they could to eliminate segregation in housing, the practice of redlining and those types of things, where blacks and other minorities were denied access to neighborhoods that had been all white.